 Washington's COVID-19 data dashboard is tracking how many people have been vaccinated in the state.

-Omicron-specific boosters — which target the original strain of the coronavirus as well as the variants that are currently circulating and are expected to continue circulating into the fall (BA.4 and BA.5).
-The original vaccines, called monovalent vaccines, will no longer be available as booster doses for those 12 years of age and older.
+The Centers for Disease Control and Prevention (CDC) recommends getting an omicron-specific (bivalent) booster, which targets the original strain of the coronavirus as well as more recently circulating variants (BA.4 and BA.5).
+The original vaccines, called monovalent vaccines, will no longer be available as booster doses.

 Some vaccination sites ask for proof of identity or eligibility.
 Bring a driver’s license or other state-issued ID that shows your name, age and state residency, along with your health insurance card, if you have one.
 You won’t be charged for the initial vaccine series, or a booster shot, but the vaccine provider may bill your insurer a fee for administering the vaccine.
 After your first shot, bring your vaccine card for subsequent shots.

 Most residents and staff of Washington’s long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
 The program has ended, but the federal government continues to allocate COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.